About the Computer Olympiad

 To cater for the increasing number of learners who take Computer Application Technology or Computer Literacy at schools, an additional competition was introduced in 2010.
 This is known as the Computer Applications Olympiad to distinguish this Olympiad from the Computer Programming Olympiad.

 Currently the South African Computer Olympiad is still one of the biggest events of its kind in the world.
 It is the only programming competition and the only application competition for school-age learners offered nationally.
 STANDARD BANK is the main sponsor of the Talent Search and the Programming Olympiad.
-The Olympiad receives further support from ORACLE and the UNIVERSITY OF CAPE TOWN.
+The Olympiad receives further support from the UNIVERSITY OF CAPE TOWN.

 The INSTITUTE of IT PROFESSIONALS SOUTH AFRICA are the sponsors of the Applications Olympiad.